 3. Use your pram.

 Use your child’s pram up until the last moment.
 Using your pram up until the flight ensures a comfortable transit in the airport and a rested child.
-Flights currently allow you to check the prams and car seats in at the check-in gate.
+Flights currently allow you to check the prams and car seats at the check-in gate.
 Do however ask your airline when and where you need to check in the prams.
 This is because flying procedures are always changing.

 4. Pack some food.